Ivan1337-prg/Ivan1337-prg/README.md

 # Hi there! 👋
-I’m **Taras Glushko**, a passionate Software Engineer and Computer Science student.
+I’m **Taras Glushko**, a passionate Software Engineer and Computer Science student at the University of North Texas.
 I love solving challenging problems, building innovative projects, and constantly improving my technical skills.

 ---